trthminh/CTDL/README.md

 You can see full code in heapsort.cpp, mergesort.cpp, quicksort.cpp.
 And in main.cpp, I will call those algorithms.
 Because I think it will make code is clearlly and easy to see.

 You can see the detailed running time of each algorithm through each data set in the file

+# More detailed about data
+- 1st-data: Inscrement
+- 2nd-data: Descrement
+- Other data are random